NisseCR/stage/README.md

 # Paracosm

-Paracosm is a local web application for running a D&D table with immersive visuals and audio.
+Paracosm is a local web application for running a TTRPG table with immersive visuals and audio.

 It is designed around two browser views: